 If you are taking a lot of 4×4 roads and need to give the car a shower, you can do that for free, too!
 There are usually also hoses with large brushes attached just for that purpose.

-I’m glad you asked, because it’s actually pretty neat to check out Iceland’s public swimming pools that cost anywhere from 350-600kr (USD $2.75 – 5.75) for a shower and a dip in the heated pools.
+I’m glad you asked, because it’s actually pretty neat to check out Iceland’s public swimming pools that cost anywhere from 1000-1500kr ($7.55-11.35 USD) for a shower and a dip in the heated pools.
 They are super popular with locals and seem to be in just about every town and village, no matter how small.

 You can also shower at the campsites if they’re open.
-The prices run about the same and you’ll need coins and will get just a few minutes.
+The prices run about the same, but you’ll need coins and will only get a few minutes.
 You can take as long as you want at the swimming pools.
 Find locations and hours of operation here.

 I preach to always have a pack towel in my packing guides but somehow completely forgot to bring one to Iceland.
 Major fail.
 I spent around 600 kronar, per shower, to rent one.